 5. Ask readers what they really want

 Out of all the ideas I’ve suggested, I’d probably do this one first – send out a short online survey to gather views on:

-- What people want included in the newsletter
+- What people want including in the newsletter

 - How often they want to receive it

 Bear in mind that people will have individual preferences and that you can’t please everyone all of the time, but some unexpected themes and suggestions might arise that could increase engagement.

 How did it work out?

 These are just a few ideas to get you thinking about doing things differently.
 And, of course, you don’t have to do all of these at once; try out little changes, one at a time, and measure their effect through your email’s reporting system.
 Most importantly though, is to analyse the impact of changes on your metrics and then adjust your communications appropriately.

 I’d love to hear about changes you’ve made and how they have affected engagement with your customers, so get in touch.

 If you would like to improve your email open and clickthrough rates or would like to start email marketing just give me a call and we can discuss your options.